huangsam/photohaul/README.md

 drag + drop operations.
 After a few dozen times, I get tired of doing the same thing on my browser over and over again.

-Photohaul solves these problems by providing an automated solution to organize and migrate your photo collections.
+Photohaul addresses these problems by providing an automated solution to organize and migrate your photo collections.

 ## Getting started